Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCS/createCL_en.md

       comma(,) to separate.

     *  AutoSplit must cooperate with hash partitioning and domain.
-       AutoSplit and Group cannot be set at the same time.

     *  AutoSplit and Group cannot be set at the same time.

-    *  If AutoSplit is not specOKified in a collection, the value of AutoSplit will come from domain.
+    *  If AutoSplit is not specified in a collection, the value of AutoSplit will come from domain.

+    *  If AutoSplit is specified in a collection which is belong to a domain, the value of AutoSplit will cover the AutoSplit value of domain.

+    *  If AutoSplit is specified in a collection which is not belong to any domain, the collection will be splitted into all groups of SYSDOMAIN.

     *  Group must exist in a domain, which contains a collection space, which has the group(All replica group belong to